syncfusion-content/xamarin-docs/Xamarin/Chips/Customization.md

 ![SfChip with ImageAlignment](images/customization_images/chip_imagealignment_image.png)

-N> Default value of ImageAlignment is [`Alignment.Start`].
+N> The default value of ImageAlignment is [`Alignment.Start`].

 ## Command

-The [`Command`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Buttons.XForms~Syncfusion.XForms.Buttons.SfButton~Command.html)  property is used to associate a command with an instance of SfButton.
+The [`Command`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Buttons.XForms~Syncfusion.XForms.Buttons.SfButton~Command.html) property associates a command with an instance of SfChip.
 This property is most often set with MVVM pattern to bind callbacks back into the ViewModel.

 {% tabs %}